The Ucotech ES-P1 is a premium MMCX earbud design using a ‘Double Dome’ dynamic driver diaphragm and 2.5mm TRRS balanced options. Its price is $400.

 I’ve always been “the earbud guy” in my closed audiophile circle around me.
 Most people in the hobby don’t understand the value of a great hanging earbud, as I am told.

 I cannot relate to the other side’s viewpoint, due to holding an immense bias for earbuds of the hanging style in general.
 I prefer them over everything else, so it was a shock to me to finally receive something new in this style for our community, yet, one that also is on the expensive side of the spectrum.

 Accessories & Packaging

-Ucotech is a company that houses products I’ve never heard before this review, so this was a real treat to me from the very beginning of the experience.
+Ucotech is a company that houses products I’ve never heard before this review, so the ES-P1 was a real treat to me from the very beginning of the experience.
 I was curious to see what would be included in the box and I was met with a positive reward for patience.